-The Auction Property, through the Infrastructure Master Plans, evaluates the use and management of treated effluent or "non-potable water" within the Non-Potable Water Infrastructure Master Plan.
-Best practices for the use of non-potable water for irrigation of landscape materials, groundwater recharge, construction water or other planned uses may be incorporated where treated effluent is available.
+The Auction Property, through the Infrastructure Master Plans, evaluates the use and management of "non-potable water" within the Non-Potable Water Infrastructure Master Plan.
+Best practices for the use of non-potable water for irrigation of landscape materials, groundwater recharge, construction water or other planned uses may be incorporated where nonpotable water is available.
 Proposed development will follow ADWR requirements for low water-use plant materials.
 The Auction Property shall incorporate low impact development practices for stormwater management as described in Section 3.7.10.2 Alternative Storm Water Management.